caitlinfriesen/cv/README.md

 **Teaching Techniques:** experience with Blackboard, Canvas, and other management systems while teaching laboratory and discussion sessions

 ## Presentations
+**Friesen CN**, Han J, Young RL, Hofmann HA.
+"Variations of Social Status: Identifying the neuroendocrine characteristics of dominance styles in a highly social cichlid fish".
+23rd Annual Meeting of the Society for Behavioral Neuroendocrinology, June 20, 2019 (PhD work)

 **Friesen CN**, Hofmann HA.
 "Causes and consequences of individual variation in social groups".
 9th International Congress of Neuroendocrinology, July 17, 2018 (PhD work)

 **Friesen CN**, Hofmann HA.
 "Dudes and broods: An integrative approach to individual variation".
 Brain, Behavior, and Evolution Seminar, April 27, 2018 (PhD work)